 - Photoshop, drawing and Illustrator skills are always in demand, why not make some funny community photos and show people how you are doing it in the process – challenge your viewers to draw or edit with you and share the

 - Quizzes and tests are great fun to do with your viewers, get them to guess locations in Google Maps Street View or ….

 - There are already Twitch streamers doing something totally random like having discussions with spammy cold-callers, creating a dating show or having online dungeons and dragons sessions

 - Movie, book and album reviews – this is a classic from the early days of radio, TV, podcasts, blogging AND vlogging, but one that hasn’t transitioned into live content – can you fill in the gap for your favourite niche?

 - It is recommended that to grow your channel you create some pillar content outside of Twitch, whether this is a YouTube channel or Podcast.
 Why not do a few special live-recording versions of this content?

 Do you have any ideas?

-The Emergence is a stream education, guides & tutorial website that also happens to stream.
+The Emergence is a stream education, guides & tutorial website.
 You can find out more about me below: